liweim/AuxiliaryReasoning/README.md

 We propose three auxiliary reasoning methods to enhance the spatial understanding of VLMs:

-1.  **Coordinate Scaffold**: builds upon the existing Scaffold Prompting method\cite{lei2024scaffolding}.
+1.  **Coordinate Scaffold**: builds upon the existing Scaffold Prompting method.
 While the original Scaffold Prompting method labels the anchor points with row and column indices, our modification uses the actual corresponding $x,y$ coordinates of the anchor points within the image.

 2.  **Axis-Grid Scaffold**: enhances a model's spatial perception by adding a structured grid overlay.
 It places coordinate scales at 100-unit intervals on the image's four edges and a corresponding grid across the image.